pblack/docs/content/other/adding-team-members.md

-description = "Add users to specific sites with specific permissions." tags = [] title = "Adding Team Members" [menu.managing_your_team] weight = 0
+description = "Add users to specific sites with specific permissions." tags = [] title = "Adding Team Members" [old_menu.managing_your_team] weight = 0

 +++
 You can add users to specific sites in Forestry.
 If you give someone access to your site, Forestry will send them an email with instructions on setting up their account.
-To add a user, click the settings menu next to your site name.
+To add a user, click the settings old_menu next to your site name.
 ![](/docs/forestryio/images/forestry-manage-team-1.png)

 You can give them specific level of access: